 - A brief summary of the proposed change; - A brief summary of the reason(s) for the change; and - The revised section(s) of the Agreement, with changes made in underline/ strikethrough format. - b.
-Approval of Changes c.
-Personnel or Subcontractor Changes
+Approval of Changes

 Certain changes to the Agreement (e.g., changes that increase the Agreement amount or substitute one Contractor for another) must be approved at a Commission business meeting or by the Executive Director (or his/her designee).
 All changes must be in writing.